Anti-Doping Policy

 Education is key

-All IAWA wrestlers, wrestler support personnel including coaches, medical personnel, nutritionists, and officials are encouraged complete Sport Ireland’s Anti-Doping eLearning educational course online.
-This course is also a prerequisite to some IAWA training courses and competitions.
-The course is free and takes approximately 30 minutes.
+All IAWA athletes, athlete support personnel including coaches, medical personnel, nutritionists, and officials are encouraged complete WADA Adel’s Anti-Doping eLearning educational online course.

 The IAWA advises all members to read and understand the anti-doping rules and to understand your responsibilities under the rules.